 If you already have and use a vulnerability scanner within your business.
 As part of the Cyber Essentials Plus audit, we, as certification bodies, are allowed to use the following authorised scanners.
-If you have one of the following, we can use your own copy for the testing.
+If you have a vulnerability scanner which meets the PCI ASV requirements, them you can use one of the following providers for testing.

 Which Nessus version shall I use?

 Working from the office

 If you are working from the office and most of your staff are working in the office as well, we will recommend that you download Nessus Professional from the Tenable website and install it on one machine which can see all the servers and workstations.

 If your staff are working remotely or don’t have an office, we will recommend that you download Nessus Essentials from the Tenable website, this will need to be installed on all the machines which are being audited in the sample set.